EighteenZi/rocksdb_wiki/Write-Stall.md

 * Increase `write_buffer_size` to have large memtable, to reduce write amplification.
 * Increase `min_write_buffer_number_to_merge`.

 You can also set stop/slowdown triggers and pending compaction bytes limits to huge number to avoid hitting write stall.
+Also take a look at "What's the fastest way to load data into RocksDB?" in our [FAQ](https://github.com/facebook/rocksdb/wiki/RocksDB-FAQ) if you are bulk loading data to RocksDB.